GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/csp-xss/index.md

   - csp-xss
 ---

 A Content Security Policy (CSP) helps to ensure any content loaded in the page is trusted by the site owner.
 CSPs mitigate cross-site scripting (XSS) attacks because they can block unsafe scripts injected by attackers.
 However, the CSP can easily be bypassed if it is not strict enough.
 Check out [Mitigate cross-site scripting (XSS) with a strict Content Security Policy (CSP)](https://web.dev/strict-csp/) for more information.

-## How Lighthouse detects if a CSP is strict enough

-Lighthouse uses findings collected by [CSP Evaluator](https://csp-evaluator.withgoogle.com/) to determine if a CSP is bypassable.
+Lighthouse collects CSPs enforced on the main document, and reports issues from [CSP Evaluator](https://csp-evaluator.withgoogle.com/) if they can be bypassed.

 {% Img src="image/9B7J9oWjgsWbuE84mmxDaY37Wpw2/42a4iEEKsD4T3yU47vNQ.png",
 alt="Lighthouse report warning that no CSP is found in enforcement mode.", width="730", height="78", class="w-screenshot" %}

-### Requirements
+## Required practices for a non-bypassable CSP

 Implement the following practices to ensure that your CSP can't be bypassed.
+If the CSP can be bypassed, Lighthouse will emit a high severity warning.

-#### CSP targets XSS
+### CSP targets XSS

 To target XSS, a CSP should include the `script-src`, `object-src`, and `base-uri` directives.
 The CSP should also be free of syntax errors.